-Germaneness of amendment.-All amendments RULE 57.1. committee substitutes shall be germane to the original subject matter of the bill. question of germaneness is in order at any time the measure is before the body prior to final action on the measure.
+RULE 57.1.
+Germaneness of amendment or committee substitute. - All amendments and committee substitutes shall be germane to the subject matter of the original bill.
+The question of germaneness is in order at any time the measure is before the body prior to final action on the measure.

 RULE 58.
-Certification of passage of bills.-The Principal Clerk shall certify the passage of bills by the Senate, with the date thereof, together with the fact whether passed by vote of three-fifths or two-thirds of the membership of the Senate present and voting, whenever such vote may be required by the Constitution or laws of the State.
+Certification of passage of bills. - The Principal Clerk shall certify the passage of bills by the Senate, with the date thereof, together with the fact whether passed by vote of three-fifths or two-thirds of the membership of the Senate present and voting, whenever such vote may be required by the Constitution or laws of the State.

 RULE 59.
-Transmittal of bills to House.-No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a vote of two-thirds of the membership of the Senate present and voting.
+Transmittal of bills to House. - No bill shall be sent from the Senate on the day of its passage except on the last day of the session, unless otherwise ordered by a vote of two-thirds of the membership of the Senate present and voting.

 RULE 59.1.
-Engrossment.-Bills and resolutions, except those making appropriations, which originate in the Senate and which are amended shall be engrossed before being sent to the House.
+Engrossment. - Bills and resolutions, except those making appropriations, which originate in the Senate and which are amended shall be engrossed before being sent to the House.

 RULE 59.2.
-Vetoed Bills.-(a) The Principal Clerk is designated the Senate Officer to receive bills vetoed by the Governor.
+Vetoed bills. - (a) The Principal Clerk is designated the Senate Officer to receive bills vetoed by the Governor.
 The veto message shall be read in the Senate on the next legislative day following its receipt by the Principal Clerk.

-Upon a veto message being read in the Senate, the Chairman of the Committee on Rules and Operations of the Senate shall either refer the bill and the Governor's objections and veto message to committee or place the bill on the calendar for a day certain.
+(b) Upon a veto message's being read in the Senate, the Chair of the Committee on Rules and Operations of the Senate shall either refer the bill and the Governor's objections and veto message to committee or place the bill on the calendar for a day certain.